 A student must complete and pass all required core course work with a grade of "C" or better and a "D" or better for some degree program general education courses, for completion of a program.
 Students will be required to repeat each unsuccessfully completed course (grade of I, W, D (core), and F) within the program prior to beginning externship.
 Online students failing a class for the first time may be rescheduled back into that class during the first week of the new module.
 Students are responsible for the cost of all repeat courses, except as otherwise indicated by school policy.
-Students will be allowed one repeat of an unsuccessfully completed course without an appeal.
-A student who requests additional attempts to successfully complete a course must appeal in writing to the Director of Education and may receive approval based on the circumstances in the appeal.
-The failing grades for the course, as well as the repeat grade, will be recorded in the permanent student record.
+Students will be allowed a maximum of three (3) attempts to earn a passing grade in an individual course, unless otherwise indicated by program policy.
+Failure to pass a course after three (3) unsuccessful attempts will result in dismissal from the college.
+The failing grades for the course, as well as the repeat grades, will be recorded in the permanent student record.
 The higher grade will replace the lower grade when calculating the student's CGPA.
-However, both course attempts will count toward a student's quantitative measure of academic progress.
+However, all course attempts will count toward a student's quantitative measure of academic progress.